Pokemon TCG Pocket: Best Snorlax ex deck guide

 Best Snorlax ex deck guide in Pokemon TCG Pocket (Image via The Pokemon Company)

 With each expansion, Pokemon TCG Pocket reinvents its competitive landscape, enticing players with new strategies and creative deck constructions.
-The just-released Eevee Grove mini-set adds 107 cards to the lineup, featuring all the Eevee evolution lines in the spotlight.
-But aside from the fan favourites, there's more to this expansion than that.
+The recently released Eevee Grove mini-set added 107 cards to the lineup, featuring all the Eevee evolution lines in the spotlight.
+But there's more to this expansion than the fan favourites.

-This expansion also introduces strong synergies for other Pokemon, such as Snorlax ex.
+This expansion also introduced strong synergies for other Pokemon, such as Snorlax ex.
 A deceptively strong tank, Snorlax ex has emerged as a serious contender thanks to new support options and clever combos.

 sk promotional banner